connext/vector/modules/contracts/README.md

 ## Transfers

+Transfer definitions hold the logic governing the conditional transfer onchain.
+All transfers that are supported by the Vector protocol must be added to the `TransferRegistry`.
+The registry allows the protocol to be unopinonated about the transfer logic -- to add a new supported transfer, you must simply add it to the registry.

+Instead of having turn-takers as seen in other state channel protocols (i.e. `magmo`, `counterfactual`), transfers in Vector are designed to be short-lived and immediately `resolve`-able.
+All transfer definitions implement the following functions:

+- `getRegistryInformation`: Returns the address, encodings, and name of the definition.
+This function is what allows the protocol to remain unopionated about transfer definitions, while still being able to dispute and defund transfers.
+- `create`: Returns a `bool` indiciating whether or not the transfer's created state is valid.
+This function is called during offchain execution, and ensures all transfers added to the channel's `merkleRoot` are valid.
+- `resolve`: Returns the final `balance` of the transfer to be incoporated back into the channel state based on the provided `resolver`.
+Only the transfer responder can call `resolve`, ensuring the transfer initiator cannot defund a transfer that is owed to the responder.

+Once a transfer is resolved, it is immediately removed from the `merkleRoot` and can no longer be disputed.

 ## Depositing and Withdrawing

 As mentioned above, funding a channel is asymmetric.
 The initiator of a channel (as determined by `alice`), _must_ deposit using the `depositAlice` function in the channel contract.
 The responder of a channel (`bob`) can deposit simply by sending funds to the channel address.